-The makeshift puppet theater is set up among the tents in Al-Manshar camp, with a troupe of local IRC volunteers putting on the show.
+The makeshift puppet theatre is set up among the tents in Al-Manshar camp, with a troupe of local IRC community health volunteers putting on the show.

 Five-year-old Yasser laughs at the fox puppet, he was displaced from his home in Al-Hodeidah before living in Al-Dhale’e camp and then Al-Manshar.

-The puppet show is interactive, with the puppets asking the children to repeat back what they have learned about keeping themselves safe from diseases.
+The puppet show is interactive, with the puppets asking the children to repeat back what they have learnt about keeping themselves safe from diseases.

 The International Rescue Committee partners with the European Union to provide life-saving support to people caught in conflict and disasters around the world.
 Our work funded by the EU enables people to survive, recover and rebuild their lives.